Kala Patthar Summit, Trek Elevation and Weather Guide

 Kala Patthar is located on the south range of Mt.
 Pumori above Gorakshep in the Himalayas in Nepal.
 Kalapatthar is also referred to as “black rock” in Nepali.
 Although it’s an optional component of the EBC journey to the Kala Patthar summit, the Kala Patthar Trek is the most well-known for its panoramas of Everest and several other mountains.

 The sunrise views of Everest are magnificent from that location.
 However, there are difficulties, such as altitude sickness.
-Although the altitude makes hiking difficult, the path from Gorakshep first starts out a little steep before leveling off.
+Although the altitude makes hiking difficult, the path from Gorakshep starts a little steep before leveling off.
 A ridge break just before Kala Patthar summit provides a view of Nirekhi Peak, Chumbu, and Khangri.
 The peak of Kala Patthar, at 5643m, is reached by ascending the last wind-swept stairs.

 Kala Patthar summit: Itinerary Information and facts